 You can find discounted tickets if you book in advance, but they generally cannot be changed or refunded so if you miss your train or travel plans change, you will not be reimbursed.
 We recommend taking that into consideration when booking, especially if you are catching the train after connecting from another train or flight that may be delayed.
 Regardless, you can always buy tickets at the station or online via the train company's app or website up until a few minutes before departure.
 Numerous trains arrive each hour in Naples, so you shouldn't have a problem finding a seat.

 High-speed trains to Naples arrive in the Napoli Centrale station.
 On the lower level of this station, called Napoli Piazza Garibaldi, Circumvesuviana trains running between Naples and Sorrento arrive and depart; metro lines 1 and 2 also have stops on the lower level.
+How to get to Sorrento from Naples.

 In contrast to a few years ago, the Naples train station is safe and guarded by security officers 24 hours a day.
 You should have no issues with safety inside the station, but should be cautious in the surrounding neighborhood late at night.